 Despite these advances, key limitations remain that must be addressed before unbiased cosmological measurements become feasible.
 In particular, it is still unclear how FD-based approaches perform in the presence of realistic, frequency-dependent beams and how they compare systematically with established PCA-based cleaning under identical conditions.
 Moreover, while PCA robustly removes the bulk of smooth foreground modes, it risks excessive signal loss, whereas deep-learning approaches can recover complex structures but may remain sensitive to residual large-scale contamination.
 The objective of this work is therefore to close these gaps by systematically testing the FD-based deep-learning method with realistic beam effects, performing a direct performance comparison with PCA cleaning, and exploring a combined approach that leverages the advantages of both techniques.
-This study aims to clarify the regimes where each method is optimal and to provide a foundation for reliable HI signal recovery, which is essential for precision measurements of BAO, RSD, and HI bias with upcoming low-redshift intensity-mapping surveys.
+This study aims to clarify the regimes where each method is optimal and to provide a foundation for reliable HI signal recovery, which is essential for precision measurements of BAO, RSD, and HI bias with upcoming low-redshift intensity mapping surveys.

 This paper is organized as follows.
-Section~\ref{sec:dataset} introduces the simulation data.
-In Section~\ref{sec:method}, we describe a new foreground removal technique, which combines a hybrid frequency-differencing scheme with a PCA-based deep-learning approach.
-The performance of the method and the corresponding results are presented in Section~\ref{sec:results}.
-Finally, the main findings are summarized in Section~\ref{sec:summary}.
+Sec.~\ref{sec:dataset} introduces the simulation data.
+In Sec.~\ref{sec:method}, we describe a new foreground removal technique, which combines a hybrid frequency-differencing scheme with a PCA-based deep-learning approach.
+The performance of the method and the corresponding results are presented in Sec.~\ref{sec:results}.
+Finally, the main findings are summarized in Sec.~\ref{sec:summary}.